 - a.
-Description On October 20, 2020, the Board of County Supervisors issued Directive 20-83 to explore creating a County-operated Public Health Department.
+Description On October 20, 2020, the Board of County Supervisors issued BOCS Directive 20-83 to explore creating a County-operated Public Health Department.
 During a budget work session on March 8, 2022, a transition model was presented, proposing five new County positions, partially funded in FY23 and fully in FY24.
 However, funding for these positions was frozen in FY25 since the transition to a County operated Public Health Department could not be completed as reflected in the Public Health budget documents.
-The Proposed FY2026 Budget shifts the five existing Public Health positions to sustain community outreach efforts initiated with federal pandemic relief funding which will be exhausted in June 2025.
+The FY2026 Budget shifts the five existing Public Health positions to sustain community outreach efforts initiated with federal pandemic relief funding which will be exhausted in June 2025.
 Four positions (3.00 Senior Education and Outreach Instructors and 1.00 Administrative Coordinator) will continue the community health outreach team, allowing for ongoing education and immunization partnerships with schools.
 Last spring, 2,337 students were vaccinated, and without this initiative, community engagement will decline.
 Additionally, one Senior Code Inspector position will support the Environmental Health program, enforcing health codes amid the food industry's growth in the County. - b.
-Service Level Impacts This initiative supports several Health, Wellbeing, & Human Services Strategic Goal action strategies HW1: C. Support community campaigns and partnerships on social determinants of health that work to increase prevention, provide education, and reduce stigma towards obtaining treatment and services from the 2021-2024 Strategic Plan.
+Service Level Impacts This initiative supports several community campaigns and partnerships on social determinants of health that work to increase prevention, provide education, and reduce stigma towards obtaining treatment and services.